CaseyAMeakin/ERT-Assessment/README.md

 #### A Note on the Data Collection Assessment

 For the uncompleted task ("Data Collection"), I would have implemented this as a standard CRUD (create, read, update, delete) web app using a lightweight framework such as Flask or FastAPI.
 For persistence, the json based table data from SWPC is well suited to be stored within an SQL database: sqlite, mysql, or postgresql are good candidates, depending on the expected app load.
 My container system of choice is Docker: creating the image would require a Dockerfile, which could be placed in the git repos for ease of image creation upon app updates.
 For the dashboard, I would have used React.js because of my experience with it although vanilla JS or another framework would be fine.
-For predicting a solar storm, I would have reviewed current approaches in the literature (e.g., see reference [1] below) and implemented using one of the powerful python packages available (e.g., pytorch or tensorflow for deep learning approaches or scikit-learn if a simpler classical approach like *random forest* were adopted).
+For predicting a solar storm, I would have reviewed current approaches in the literature (e.g., see reference [1] below) and implemented using one of the powerful and freely available ML python packages (e.g., pytorch or tensorflow for deep learning approaches; or scikit-learn if a simpler classical approach like *random forest* were adopted).

 # References